GeorgeStrakhov/mail2sms/readme.md

 * set up infrastructure (laravel, domain name, pagodabox, mandrill, twilio + env variables in order to avoid showing important data in the github repo)
 * set up error pages - 404, 500 with developer warning
 * select a theme on wrapbootstrap
+* superadmin interface - for adding balance to people etc. (phpmyadmin will do)
+* create users table & controller